News report

 What Happened

-Russian authorities are now attributing environmental destruction in occupied territories to Ukraine, as detailed in a report from the Center for Countering Disinformation.
-This statement was part of a so-called 'white paper' that discusses the ecological conditions in these regions.
+Russian authorities are attributing environmental destruction in occupied territories to Ukraine, as detailed in a report from the Center for Countering Disinformation.
+This statement is part of a so-called 'white paper' discussing the ecological conditions in these areas.

 Key Details

-The report, said to be the first thorough assessment of ecological damage since the post-Soviet era, acknowledges significant environmental harm due to the ongoing conflict.
-It addresses issues such as deforestation, soil degradation, water pollution, and the loss of protected areas.
-However, it primarily shifts responsibility to Ukraine.
+The report, described as the first comprehensive assessment of ecological damage since the post-Soviet era, acknowledges significant environmental harm resulting from the ongoing conflict.
+It addresses issues such as deforestation, soil degradation, water pollution, and the loss of protected areas, yet primarily shifts responsibility onto Ukraine.

-Despite recognizing the environmental degradation, the report asserts that Russia is engaged in 'restorative activities' within these regions.
-This claim has been criticized by the Center for Countering Disinformation as a form of manipulation.
-They contend that the primary cause of the ecological destruction is Russia's military actions in Ukraine.
+Despite recognizing the degradation, the report claims that Russia is engaging in 'restorative activities' in these regions.
+The Center for Countering Disinformation has criticized this stance as a manipulation of facts, arguing that the primary cause of ecological damage is Russia's military actions.

-Military operations such as combat, shelling, and the destruction of critical infrastructure directly contribute to these environmental issues, according to the Center.
-The report's framing is seen as a broader effort to divert attention from the environmental consequences of Russian military operations.
+Military operations, including combat, shelling, and the destruction of vital infrastructure, directly contribute to environmental issues, according to the Center.
+The framing of this report appears to be a broader effort to divert attention from the detrimental consequences of Russian military operations.

 Background

-The conflict has generated substantial environmental damage, leading to significant economic losses for Ukraine.
-Legal challenges have emerged, including one concerning the destruction of the Oskil Reservoir dam by Russian forces early in the conflict.
-These factors underline the pressing need for accountability and recovery in light of ongoing hostilities.
+The conflict has led to considerable environmental damage and significant economic losses for Ukraine.
+Legal challenges have arisen, including one related to the destruction of the Oskil Reservoir dam by Russian forces early in the conflict.
+These factors emphasize the urgent need for accountability and recovery amid ongoing hostilities.

-Understanding the environmental impacts is essential for the international community, with consequences that extend beyond Ukraine's recovery efforts to global environmental governance in conflict zones.
+Understanding the environmental impact of the conflict is essential for the international community, with implications that extend beyond Ukraine's recovery to global environmental governance in conflict zones.

 Source: Ukrinform UA